iamprogrammerlk/template_chromium_theme/instruction.md

 > }
 > ```

 Please remove any unused properties from the `manifest.json` file.
 If you use `images`, ensure that the image file exists at the specified path and that its dimensions are correct.

 ## Distribute Your Extension

 ### Zip your extension files

 To upload your extension to the `Chrome Web Store`, you need to submit a ZIP file that contains all extension files.
 It requires you to place the manifest file in the **root directory**, not in a sub-folder.
 Since you're using the template repository, ensure you compress only the files in the `source` directory.

+### Making Github releases

+> [!IMPORTANT]
+>
+> Please do not make releases using GitHub Dashboard

+If you plan to release a new version on GitHub, avoid using the GitHub dashboard to create the release zip file.
+GitHub will include all the files in your repository, including the .md files and other resources.
+Doing so, Chrome is unable to install the theme using that ZIP file.
+Please compress only the files in the `source` directory, then manually upload the ZIP file to the GitHub releases.

 # 🧰 Developer Resources